PaulStoffregen/O_C_T41/readme.md

 Analog input power: this is the power input to voltage regulators which power sensitive analog circuitry.
-It is created by diode D2 and C69, which runs warm during normal operation.
+It is created by diode D2 and C69.
 The exact voltage depends on your Eurorack power supply and D2.
 Any voltage between 6.7V to 5.5V is acceptable, because the analog voltage regulators will create the actual analog power from this unregulated input.

+Diode D2 runs warm during normal operation.

 ## 5.0V and 3.3V (TP10 and TP7)